Sunday, September 28, 2003

 Thursday, September 25, 2003

-Whoa boy.
+Whoa, Nelly!
 How much longer until the puking begins?
 I thought for sure I'd be gone by yesterday, but I held it together and even managed to eat dinner.
-I waded through the day on peanutbutter and jelly sandwiches and 3 milkshakes.
+I waded through the day on peanut butter and jelly sandwiches and three milkshakes.
 By dinner I wanted Chinese.
 Stinky, smelly, greasy Chinese.
-Eat it while ya can.
+Eat it while you can.
 I wasn't sure about this meal choice, but it went down and stayed down, and I felt like a new person.
-It was hard to keep from crying all through dinner because I was so utterly grateful.
+It was hard to keep from crying all through dinner, because I was so utterly grateful.
 I'm teary-eyed just remembering it.

 This morning I woke up throbbing with nausea.
-Quick, quick, get something in me.
+Quick, get something in me.
 Make it stop.
-I choked down a quarter of a peanutbutter and jelly sammy.
-I'm already dead sick of that, but it's all I can stand right now.
+I choked down a quarter of a peanut butter and jelly sammy.
+I'm already dead-sick of that, but it's all I can stand right now.
 Smells are bothering me.
 Don't cook it whatever it is.
 Bread toasting in the oven?
 Don't make me hurl.

-I just ate something an hour ago and it didn't do much of anything to help.
+I just ate something an hour ago, and it didn't do much of anything to help.
 I had a drink with it, and you're not supposed to do that.
-Supposed to wait an hour after solids.
+You’re supposed to wait an hour after solids.
 I was thirsty.
 I want to drink while I still have the pleasure of experiencing thirst, before the notion of drinking turns into an unthinkable horror.
-In former experiences I got so dehydrated that my lips cracked and bled, but just the suggestion of consuming fluid sent me to the toilet puking.
+In former pregnancies I got so dehydrated that my lips cracked and bled, but just the suggestion of consuming fluid sent me to the toilet puking.

-Soon.
-By week six I think.
-I'll begin unraveling.
-Already the hopelessness is seeping in, the "I don't want to do this.
-What an insane, idiotic idea."
-Already, and it's frightening, because this is nothing compared to what it can become.
+Soon, by week six I think, I'll begin unraveling.
+Already the hopelessness is seeping in, the "I don't want to do this!
+What an insane, idiotic idea this was!"
+I can’t be feeling this defeated so early in the game; my symptoms are trivial compared to what they could become!

 I am not alone.